microsoft/terraform-provider-azuredevops/docs/contributing.md

 | Resources | Resources reference | [resources](../website/docs/r) |
 | Data Sources | Data Sources reference | [data sources](../website/docs/d) |
 | Guides | Guide and tutorial docs | [guides](../website/docs/guides) |

+## 7. Explore with postman

+Azure DevOps has a rich set of [REST API's](https://docs.microsoft.com/en-us/rest/api/azure/devops/?view=azure-devops-rest-5.1) available for integrating with Terraform.
+A convenient way to explore the APIs is through [postman](https://www.getpostman.com/).
+Once you have postman installed, you can clone/fork this [repo](https://github.com/rguthriemsft/azuredevops-postman-collections) and follow the instructions in the README to setup postman to be able to explore a large set of the rest API's.
+A second resource that is very helpful in understanding how to call/use the apis is the Azure DevOps Cli extension found [here](https://github.com/Azure/azure-devops-cli-extension).

+### Contributing back

+If you find an api is missing from the postman collection, please submit a PR.
+We intend make the collection as complete as possible over time.

 # Note about CLA